happyguyrj/design-pattern/creational/creational.md

 # Factory Method (Virtual Constructor)
+- create object without exposing the creation logic to the client and refer to newly created object using a common interface
 - provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 ## Solution
 - The Factory Method pattern suggests that you replace direct object construction calls (using the new operator) with calls to a special factory method.